binary-cats/laravel-exportify/README.md

 # Laravel Exportify

-A Laravel package that provides a unified interface for handling your exports (Excel, PDF, etc.) and support for Livewire
+A Laravel package that provides a unified interface for handling your exports (Excel, PDF, etc.) and support for Livewire.
+====
+> It is a work in progress, subject to change, please act accordingly
+====

 ## Installation